 Zoloft® is one of the most widely prescribed antidepressant drugs, bringing in billions of dollars in sales for Pfizer, the manufacturer, since the FDA approved the drug in 1999.
 It is a second-generation antidepressant in a class of selective serotonin reuptake inhibitors (SSRIs), which control serotonin levels in the brain.
 Although most commonly prescribed to treat major depressive disorder (MDD), Zoloft® is also often prescribed to treat other disorders, including post-traumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), and obsessive-compulsive disorder (OCD), among others.

-This antidepressant has caused serious birth defects in children born to mothers who took Zoloft® during pregnancy under the assumption that it was a safe drug.
+This antidepressant has caused catastrophic birth defects in children born to mothers who took Zoloft® during pregnancy under the assumption that it was a safe drug.

 As with most prescription drugs, Zoloft® has a number of minor side effects.
 Most of these side effects typically subside after a couple of weeks of use: